infostellarinc/gr-stellarstation/README.md

-# gr-stellarstation: GNURadio blocks for interacting with Stellarstation
+# gr-stellarstation: GNURadio blocks for interacting with StellarStation

-gr-stellarstation is an out-of-tree GNURadio module that provides blocks for easily integrating with the [Stellarstation](stellarstation.com) API in GNURadio flowgraphs.
+gr-stellarstation is an out-of-tree GNURadio module that provides blocks for easily integrating with the [StellarStation](stellarstation.com) API in GNURadio flowgraphs.

 ## Installation